Haar's Half Measure

 Some more important properties of the displacement operators

 These can be proven using the BCH formula again.
-For example, the operator $D^\dagger a D$ results in
+For example, the operator DaDD^\dagger a D results in

 Oh by the way let us calculate some commutators, as they will come in handy later,